mkantrr/personal-turing-test-chatbot/README.md

     ```

    You may include any amount of instructions to this bot, and there is no specific block indentation or syntax required.
    You must, however, be very specific with your instructions.
-Whatever you do not tell it that you might expect it to know or do will not always be true.
+Whatever you do not tell it that you might expect it to know or do will not always be the observed outcome.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>